 It seems to me that the principal philosophical movements are distinguished chiefly by the kinds of criteria of truth and meaning they accept.
 Today, however, there appears to be more consensus about these criteria.
 Even though we may have difficulty spelling them out, there are certain principles of enquiry that "proper" philosophy seems bound to abide by.
 Most of us are capable of distinguishing a clear, reasoned account from diffuse, bombastic gibberish.
 In recognising this distinction we taciltly pay respect to the intelligence, rationality, open mindedness and honest intentions of the philosopher.
 We expect him to use generally accepted criteria of truth and more or less traditional principles of logic.
 While it may be true that some philosophers see the world as a terribly congested, irrational place, this does not oblige them to model every other sentence on their world view.
 Philosophy is often a tortuous subject and the universe is indeed a confusing place, but this state of affairs should not be used as an excuse for deliberate twaddle.
 On the other hand, the philosopher's job is indeed to wrestle with difficult ideas, and it would be most unfair to expect him either to know exactly what he's talking about or to be perfectly sure of his reasoning.
 If we do not allow him some leeway, how can we expect him ever to say anything radically new?
 Yet, should he discover a new jewel amongst his ideas, we would be disappointed if he could not display it under a clear glass and a bright light (see #8).

 A major problem for philosophers is that most of them have not come up with a way of getting their messages out of their private domain (or rather, out of their many separate domains) and into the public arena.
 The evidence for this is the enormous difficulty one has in finding anyone (outside academic circles) who has the faintest inkling of what western philosophy is.
 Proper philosophers, you'd think, would have both the desire and the ability to communicate with the general public, or, at least, to set up some line of communication through folk with the gift of translating their messages (see #11 for one idea).
 Even though many philosophers are excellent writers, with a few exceptions they are shocking communicators.
 They need to minimise the jargon and bombast and be less assuming about their readers' level of knowledge.
 They need to develop a degree of respect for their audience, even when they are engaged in challenging their most cherished beliefs.
 Surely the Proper philosopher wants to reach out to the world.
 If his ideas do not impinge, however slightly, upon people inhabiting the remotest corners of the Earth, he will not be completely satisfied.
-(One living philosopher who does write extremely well for the general reader is A.C.
+(One living British philosopher who attempts to write for the general reader is A.C.
 Grayling.
 Unfortunately most of his numerous articles waffle on for too long, with too many commas - i.e. tangential clauses - allusions to obscure persons and events and, in the end, little philosophy of much significance.
 His writing doesn't live up to the high standards he sets himself.
 Still, he's well worth a read because his articles bubble over with enthusiasm and common sense.)